coreymwamba/phd-tools/README.md

 b.
 Sign up for an account on a Git hosting service
 c.
 Make a private repo (these are free on both Github and Gitlab)
 d.
 Follow instructions to link folder to Git repo
 e.
-Give access to supervisory team/critical friends
+Optionally give access to supervisory team/critical friends (Github only; you can add them as collaborators and they will also need Github accounts)